 - AV controls that are not on work surfaces – for example, that are wall-mounted – should be between 15 and 48 inches above the floor.

 - For AV controls on work surfaces that protrude, ensure that the reach needed to access the equipment does not exceed 24 inches.

 - Ensure that the AV system includes an assistive listening system for individuals with hearing impairments.

-Questions about the accessibility of physical facilities may be directed to Facilities Planning and Design.
+Questions about the accessibility of physical facilities may be directed to Facilities Design and Construction.
 Campus accessible parking permits can be obtained through Accessibility Resources, and questions about accessible parking may be directed to Parking and Transportation.